-Stocks and Equities
+- Stocks and equities

 Liabilities are items that you owe on or cost you money.
 Here are some examples that apply to the normal Millennial:

-Credit card debt
+- Credit card debt

-Again, I’ll make it super simple for you.
-Assets – Liabilities = Net Worth.
-It’s seriously that easy to calculate.
-It’s probably harder for most people to figure out what an asset or a liability is rather than do the equation!
-First and foremost, your car is not an asset if you owe more than it’s worth.
-Just because you can sell it does not mean that it will make you money, so please don’t trick yourself into thinking that you came out ahead financially on that financed new car.
-Cars are almost ALWAYS liabilities, unless they are really old or really awesome (think Ferrari).
+Cars are almost always liabilities if you are financing one.
+Being able to sell your car does not mean that it will make you money, so please don’t trick yourself into thinking that you came out ahead on that financed new car.
+I’ll say it again, cars are almost ALWAYS liabilities, unless they are really old or really awesome (think Ferrari).

 You probably noticed that mortgage was listed as a liability and your home was listed as an asset.
 Contrary to popular American belief, a mortgage and home are not the same thing.
 A home is the thing you live in, but a mortgage is the thing that sucks the life out of you for the next 30 years.